shapeblue/hackerbook/cloudstack/1-user.md

 management server as follows:

     cloudstack-setup-management
-    systemctl status cloudstack-management

-Open up `http://192.168.122.10:8080/client` in Chrome (recommended) or any modern browser and log into the CloudStack UI using the username `admin` and password `password.
-If you've any troubles, check the management server logs for possible errors:
+Open up http://192.168.122.10:8080/client in Chrome (recommended) or any modern browser and log into the CloudStack UI using the username `admin` and password `password.

+To troubleshoot, check the management server logs for errors:

     tail -f /var/log/cloudstack/management/management-server.log

 ## Deploying Advanced Zone

 In this section, you'll create an advanced KVM-based zone in your CloudStack environment.
-You can start the installation process by going through the wizard or proceed to the `Infrastructure` Tab > Zone and click on add zone with following
+Skip the basic zone guided tour installation wizard, and proceed to the `Infrastructure` Tab > Zone in the UI.

-settings:
+### Setup Zone

+Click on add zone, select advanced zone and provide following configuration:

+    Name - any name
     Public DNS 1 - 8.8.8.8
-    Public DNS 2 - blank
     Internal DNS1 - 192.168.122.1
-    Internal DNS2 - blank
+    Hypervisor - KVM

-### Pod Configuration
+### Setup Network

-Create a pod with following:

-    Name - any given name
+Use the default, which is `VLAN` isolation method on a single physical nic (on the host) that will carry all traffic types (management, public, guest etc).

+Public traffic configuration:

     Gateway - 192.168.122.1
     Netmask - 255.255.255.0
+    VLAN/VNI - (leave blank)
+    Start IP - 192.168.122.11
+    End IP - 192.168.122.30

+Pod Configuration:

+    Name - any name
+    Gateway - 192.168.122.1
-    Start/end reserved system IPs - 192.168.122.11-192.168.122.20
+    Start/end reserved system IPs - 192.168.122.31 - 192.168.122.50

-    Guest gateway - 192.168.122.1
-    Guest netmask - 255.255.255.0
+Guest traffic:

-    Guest start/end IP - 192.168.122.30-192.168.122.100
+    VLAN range: 100-200

-### Cluster Configuration
+### Add Resources

 Create a cluster with following:

-    Name - any given name
+    Name - any name
     Hypervisor - Choose KVM

-To add your first host, provide following information:
+Add your default/first host:

     Hostname - 192.168.122.10
     Username - root
     Password - <password for root user>

-### Storage Configuration

-For primary storage, use following configuration:
+Add primary storage:

-    Name - any given name
+    Name - any name
+    Scope - zone-wide
+    Protocol - NFS
     Server - 192.168.122.10
     Path - /export/primary

-For secondary storage, use following configuration:
+Add secondary storage:

+    Provider - NFS
+    Name - any name
-    NFS server - 192.168.122.10
+    Server - 192.168.122.10
     Path - /export/secondary

+Next, click `Launch Zone` which will perform following actions:

+    Create Zone
+    Create Physical networks:
+      - Add various traffic types to the physical network
+      - Update and enable the physical network
+      - Configure, enable and update various network provider and elements such as the virtual network element Create Pod
+    Configure public traffic
+    Configure guest traffic (vlan range for physical network) Create Cluster
+    Add host
+    Create primary storage (also mounts it on the KVM host) Create secondary storage
+    Complete zone creation

+Finally, confirm and enable the zone!

 ### Finishing Deployment